FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/unistore-api/readme.md

 }
 ```

-### Persistence of UniStore node
+### Persistence of UniStore nodes

-In case of UniStore nodes, commit RPC is used for confirming done
+For UniStore nodes, the **commit RPC** is used to confirm the changes that have
-changes and storing them into PostgreSQL DBMS.
-As it was explained in
+been made and to store them in the PostgreSQL DBMS.
+As described in the previous
-the previous section, commit operation causes storing of UniStore node
+section, the commit operation stores the UniStore node configuration and
-configuration and transaction-log in the DBMS, operation doesn't touch
+transaction log in the DBMS and does not touch network devices.
-any network device.

 ```bash Commit RPC
 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:commit' \